-The causes of a food allergy are manifold and multifunctional.
+The causes of a food allergy are versatile and multifunctional.

-Due to the lack of causal treatment strategies, the only recommended and routinely used "therapy" at present is the strict waiting (avoidance) of the allergenic food.
-This is important, but difficult, because even the smallest amounts can trigger allergic reactions.
+Due to the lack of treatment strategies, the only momentary recommended and routinely used "therapy" is the strict avoidance of the allergenic food.
+The avoid of allergic substances is difficult to perform, because even smallest amounts can trigger allergic reactions.